 The Agg returned 0.05% in the third quarter of the year, bringing its year-to-date return to -1.55%.
 Interest rates trended down during the beginning of the quarter but ultimately ended just slightly above the point at which they started.
 The yield on the 10-year U.S. Treasury Note (the 10-year) started the quarter at 1.46%, reached its intra-quarter low of 1.17% on August 3, then climbed to its intra-quarter high of 1.54% on September 28.
 The 10-year ended the quarter with a yield of 1.49%.

 1The BXMSM is a passive total return index designed to track the performance of a hypothetical buy-write strategy on the S&P 500® Index.
 The construction methodology of the index includes buying an equity portfolio replicating the holdings of the S&P 500® Index and selling a single one-month S&P 500® Index call option with a strike price approximately at-the-money each month on the Friday of the standard index-option expiration cycle and holding that position until the next expiration.

 Sources: Morningstar DirectSM, Bloomberg, L.P.
-Performance data shown represents past performance and is no guarantee of, and not necessarily indicative
+Performance data shown represents past performance and is no guarantee of, and not necessarily indicative of, future results.

 For more information and access to additional insights from Gateway Investment Advisers, LLC, please visit www.gia.com.